125th Street station (IRT Lenox Avenue Line)

-The 125th Street station is a station on the IRT Lenox Avenue Line of the New York City Subway.
+The 125th Street station (referred to on some strip maps as 125th Street–Lenox Avenue) is a station on the IRT Lenox Avenue Line of the New York City Subway.
 Located at the intersection of 125th Street (also known as Dr. Martin Luther King Jr Boulevard) and Lenox Avenue (also known as Malcolm X Boulevard) in Harlem, it is served by the 2 and 3 trains at all times.

 The 125th Street station was constructed for the Interborough Rapid Transit Company (IRT) as part of the city's first subway line, which was approved in 1900.
 Construction on the tunnel segment that includes the 125th Street station started on October 2 of the same year.
 The station opened on November 23, 1904.
 The station platforms were lengthened in 1910.

 The 125th Street station contains two side platforms and two tracks.
 The station was built with tile and mosaic decorations.
 The platforms contain exits to Lenox Avenue's intersection with 125th Street and are not connected to each other within fare control.